rust-lang/rust/atomics.md

 Trying to fully explain the model in this book is fairly hopeless.
 It's defined in terms of madness-inducing causality graphs that require a full book to properly understand in a practical way.
-If you want all the nitty-gritty details, you should check out [C's specification][C11-model].
+If you want all the nitty-gritty details, you should check out [C's specification (Section 7.17)][C11-model].
 Still, we'll try to cover the basics and some of the problems Rust developers face.

 The C11 memory model is fundamentally about trying to bridge the gap between the semantics we want, the optimizations compilers want, and the inconsistent